-These three energetic materials demonstrate easily differentiated burn rate behaviors in the diamond anvil cell, from pressure dependence to overall reaction rate from TATB ($v{max}\sim20$ m/s at ~40 GPa) to CL-20 ($v{max}\sim1.2$ km/s at ~17 GPa).

-They also show common traits.
-The trend for all was a tendency to burn faster with pressure with interruptions correlating to changes in combustion chemistry.
-Soot is preferentially produced at the lower pressures, with a cut-off at ~8 GPa for CL-20 and ~20 GPa for NM and TATB.
-At higher pressures all produced gaseous products, and eventually solid residue.
-For all materials, the transitions to different residue products correspond to abrupt changes in burn rate.
+These three energetic materials demonstrate easily differentiated burn rate behaviors in the diamond anvil cell, from pressure dependence to maximum reaction rate from TATB ( $v{max}\sim20$ m/s at $\sim40$ GPa) to CL-20 ( $v{max}\sim1.2$ km/s at $\sim17$ GPa).
+There is some similarity in their reaction behavior because they share a common functionality, the nitramine group, which is the principle source of exothermic energy, permitting similar reaction pathways at low pressures.
+The trend for all three materials was to burn faster with increasing pressure, with transitions to different residue products corresponding to abrupt changes in burn rate.
+Soot is preferentially produced at the lower pressures, with a cut-off at $\sim8$ GPa for CL-20 and $\sim20$ GPa for NM and TATB.
+As pressure increases, intermolecular distances and molecular orientations change which preferentially opens up different reaction pathways for each material.
+CL-20 does not generate much soot, and achieved the highest burn rate.
+TATB produces more soot than nitromethane with a resultant slower maximum burn rate.
+Nevertheless, at the highest pressures studied, all three materials produced gaseous products, or a clear solid residue when confinement of the gasket remained intact.

-The behavior of intra- and intermolecular bonds under increasing pressure creates a roadmap to energetically favorable reaction pathways in several ways.
-Under compression the crystal lattice distorts as the intermolecular distances decrease anisotropically.
+The behavior of intra- and intermolecular bonds under increasing pressure creates a variable roadmap to energetically favorable reaction pathways in several ways.
+Under compression the crystal lattice distorts as the intermolecular distances decrease, often anisotropically.
 In response to further compression, molecules can twist and bend bonds to form a new polymorph (displacive transformation).
-This change happens rapidly when the structure enters the new P,T field of stability.
-Or the relative alignment of molecules can involve bond breakage or reorganization molecules into a newly stable structure (reconstructive transformation).
-This causes molecules to rearrange into a new packing arrangement.
-These transformations can be sluggish with the old polymorph persisting unstably even in the P,T field of the new phase.
+This change happens rapidly when a crystal structure enters the new P, T field of stability.
+Or the relative alignment of molecules can involve either intermolecular bond breakage or reorganization of molecules into a newly stable structure (reconstructive transformation).
+Either mechanism allows the molecules to rearrange into a new packing arrangement within the crystal lattice.
+These transformations can be sluggish with the old polymorph persisting unstably even in the P, T field of the new phase.
+If the rate of transformation is slow under uniaxial shock conditions the availability of new reaction pathways will not be realized.
+However, other mechanisms such as shear may come into play under more realistic shock conditions that can facilitate an otherwise sluggish transformation.